Sikorsky CH-53E Super Stallion: H-53E

 YCH-53E testing showed that it could lift 17.8 ST (to a 50 ft wheel height), and without an external load, could reach 170 kn at a 56000 lb gross weight.
 This led to two preproduction aircraft and a static test article being ordered.
-At this time, the tail was redesigned to include a high-mounted, horizontal surface opposite the rotor with an inboard section perpendicular to the tail rotor then at the strut connection cants 20° to horizontal.
+At this time, the tail was redesigned to include a high-mounted, horizontal surface opposite the rotor, with an inboard section perpendicular to the tail rotor, then at the strut connection cants 20° to horizontal.
 This helps with a tilt at high speed.

-The initial production contract was awarded in 1978, and service introduction followed in February 1981.
-The first production CH-53E flew in December 1980.
+In 1978, the initial production contract was awarded.
+The first CH-53E flew in December 1980.
+Service introduction followed in February 1981.
 The US Navy acquired the CH-53E in small numbers for shipboard resupply.
 The Marines and Navy acquired a total of 177.

-The base-model CH-53E serves both the US Navy and Marines in the heavy-lift transport role.
+The base-model CH-53E serves the US Navy and Marines in the heavy-lift transport role.
 It is capable of lifting heavy equipment, including the eight-wheeled LAV-25 light armored vehicle and the M198 155 mm Howitzer with ammunition and crew.
 The Super Stallion can recover aircraft up to its size, which includes all Marine Corps aircraft except for the KC-130.

 By 2017, the CH-53E reportedly required 40 maintenance hours per flight hour due to aging parts, lack of available new replacement parts, and the extension of the overall airframe lifetime.